The very beginning, where you hear the prayers of the town, proving that the movie is one long heartwarming parade from beginning to end:

 Bert: He never thinks about himself, God, that's why he's in trouble.

-Suzu: Please, God.
-Something's wrong with daddy.
+Zuzu: Please, God.
+Something's wrong with Daddy.
 Please bring Daddy home.

 Plus the fact that God not only hears those prayers, but is already working on the problem.